-Ashley spent her first several years of practice in Chicago fighting nursing home and hospital corporations for the abuse and neglect her clients suffered at the hands of their employees and their deficient practices.
+Ashley spent her years of practice in Chicago fighting nursing home and hospital corporations for the abuse and neglect her clients suffered at the hands of their employees and their deficient practices.
 She has received accolades from colleagues and opponents alike commending her advocacy and results for nursing home clients and their families as “beyond her years” in experience.
 Her track record working up cases, taking depositions, and negotiating favorable resolutions has proven invaluable.
-Her proficiency analyzing personal injury cases, anticipating defense arguments and tactics, and knowing how to aggressively move cases ensures that the stakeholders on the other side are paying attention.
+Her proficiency in analyzing personal injury cases, anticipating defense arguments and tactics, and knowing how to aggressively move cases ensures that the stakeholders on the other side are paying attention.

 - Personal Injury